Recovering unitary calculus from calculus with reality: The calculi

 There is also a projective model structure in $\CE_0$, defined similarly, but with different generating (acyclic) cofibrations, transferred from the underlying model structure on $C_2\T$.
 This model structure on $C_2\T$ is sometimes called the coarse model structure, and has weak equivalences and fibrations defined to be weak homotopy equivalences and Serre fibrations, respectively.

-\begin{prop}[{\cite[Theorem 6.5]{MMSS01}}] There is a cellular, proper and topological model structure on the category $\CE_0$, with the weak equivalences and fibrations the levelwise weak homotopy equivalences and levelwise Serre fibrations respectively.
+\begin{prop}[{\cite[Theorem 6.5]{MMSS01}}] There is a cellular, proper and topological model structure on the category $\CE_0$, with the weak equivalences and fibrations the levelwise weak homotopy equivalences and levelwise Serre fibrations of the coarse model structure on $C_2\T$, respectively.
 The generating (acyclic) cofibrations are of the form $\J_0(U,-) \wedge (C_2)_+ \wedge i$, for $U \in \J_0$, where $i$ is a generating (acyclic) cofibration in $\T$. \end{prop}